VarunPrajapatii/FoodVilla-App/README.md

 # FoodVilla-App
-I've made a food delivery platform using React and I have named it FoodVilla.
+I've made a config driven food delivery platform using React and I have named it FoodVilla.